eiri/taon/README.md

 +-------+-------+--------+-----+---------------------+
 ```

-_Note: By default `taon` sorts columns alphabetically by name to preserve order's stability.
-To explicitly define order of the columns use `--columns` flag with comma separated list of the names_
+_Note: By default `taon` sorts columns alphabetically by a name to preserve order's stability.
+To explicitly define the order of the columns use `--columns` flag with comma separated list of the names_

+### Filtering

-Filer columns to a given list in specified order:
+Filter columns to a given list in the specified order:

 ```bash
 taon -c seq,word,bool pkg/taon/testdata/example.json